SaraDanaKablTalabani/Databases_benchmarking_with_sharding/mongodb/nine_nodes/READ_ME.md

 .......................

+I used this method by creating the ycsb and then usertable and hashed shrd key then i targeted the ycsb database, not the admin database as before. so the benchmark results that is been saved in this repo since  16/08/2024 are following this way but make sure that you repeat the process of make a database with the name ycsb, usertable and making shard hashed key after deleting the ycsb database from the mongo express and then start new ycsb expeeriments and steps to do that are as the following:

 Shard Key: The shard key determines how documents are distributed across the shards.
 Using a hashed shard key (e.g., { _id: "hashed" }) ensures even distribution of documents across the shards by hashing the key values.

 ..............

-ndex Requirement: MongoDB requires an index starting with the shard key for sharding.
+index Requirement: MongoDB requires an index starting with the shard key for sharding.
 This ensures that queries can efficiently target the appropriate shard(s) and avoid scatter-gather queries.

 commands to achieve that: